jaredly/j2/Roadmap.md

 currently, we do 'toTast' and then 'analyze' and then 'verify'.
 In future, 'verify' will use a cached getType that is permissive, but tracks errors.

+So steps:
+- [ ] after ToTast, assert that all idx's are unique.